Saint Louis Blues (song)

 The 1925 version sung by Bessie Smith, with Louis Armstrong on cornet, was inducted into the Grammy Hall of Fame in 1993.
 The 1929 version by Louis Armstrong & His Orchestra (with Red Allen) was inducted in 2008.
+The 1922 version by W.C.
+Handy and his Memphis Blues Band was selected by the Library of Congress for preservation in the National Recording Registry in 2023.

 History

 Handy said he had been inspired by a chance meeting with a woman on the streets of St. Louis, Missouri, distraught over her husband's absence, who lamented, "Ma man's got a heart like a rock cast in de sea", a key line of the song.
 Handy's autobiography recounts his hearing the tune in St. Louis in 1892: "It had numerous one-line verses and they would sing it all night."

-The song was a massive and enduring success.
-The original published sheet music is available online from the United States Library of Congress in a searchable database of African-American music from Brown University.

 Analysis

 The form is unusual in that the verses are the now-familiar standard twelve-bar blues in common time with three lines of lyrics, the first two lines repeated, but it also has a 16-bar bridge written in the habanera rhythm, which Jelly Roll Morton called the "Spanish tinge" and characterized by Handy as tango.
-The tango-like rhythm is notated as a dotted quarter note followed by an eighth note and two quarter notes, with no slurs or ties.
-It is played in the introduction and in the sixteen-measure bridge.

 While blues often became simple and repetitive in form, "Saint Louis Blues" has multiple complementary and contrasting strains, similar to classic ragtime compositions.
 Handy said his objective in writing the song was "to combine ragtime syncopation with a real melody in the spiritual tradition."
 T-Bone Walker commented about the song, "You can't dress up the blues ...
 I'm not saying that 'Saint Louis Blues' isn't fine music you understand.
 But it just isn't blues".